-As of December 1, 2022, the SWIFT program has played a key role in funding 55 state water plan projects representing 68 Water Management Strategies recommended in the State Water Plan, ranging in size from individual wells to new major reservoirs.
-The program provided funding for various phases-from initial planning to construction-of strategies representing both local and regional approaches to long-term water supply.
-These strategies are associated with 41 individual political subdivisions and have provided more than 1.6 million acre-feet per year in additional water supply and resulted in more than \$1.3 billion in savings over market rates for participating entities.
-More detailed information about the SWIFT program, SWIFT projects, and previous SWIFT funding cycles can be found in the Attachments section at the end of this document, and on the TWDB's SWIFT Implementation webpage.
+As of December 1, 2024, the SWIFT program has played a key role in funding 66 state water plan projects representing 78 WMS projects recommended in the state water plan, ranging in size from individual wells to new major reservoirs.
+The program provided funding for various phases-from initial planning to construction-of WMS projects representing both local and regional approaches to long-term water supply.
+These WMS projects are associated with 47 individual political subdivisions and have provided more than 2.1 million acre-feet in additional water supply and resulted in more than 1.7 billion in savings over market rates for participating entities.
+More detailed information about the SWIFT program, SWIFT projects, and previous SWIFT funding cycles can be found in the Attachments section at the end of this document, and in the SWIFT Implementation section of the TWDB website.